bdwain/redux-loop/README.md

 an object that describes what side effect should run, and what to do with the result.
 There are several options for cmds, all available under the `Cmd` object:

-- `call(functionToCall, resultActionCreator, ...args)`
+- `run(functionToCall, options)`
-  - Accepts a function to call that returns a value when called with `args`, and an action creator to transform the result into an action that gets dispatched.
+  - Accepts a function to run and options for how to call it and what to do with the result.
-- `promise(functionToCall, resolveActionCreator, rejectActionCreator, ...args)`
-  - Accepts a function to call that returns a `Promise` called with `args`, and action creators that transform the promise resolution or rejection value respectively into
-- `constant(action)`
+- `action(actionToDispatch)`
-  - Accepts an `action` instance to dispatch immediately once the current dispatch cycle is completed.
+  - Accepts an `actionToDispatch` instance to dispatch immediately once the current dispatch cycle is completed.
 - `batch(cmds)`
   - Accepts an array of other cmds and runs them in parallel, dispatching the resulting actions in their original order once all cmds are resolved.
 - `sequence(cmds)`
   - The same as batch, but commands wait for the previous command to finish before starting.
-- `arbitrary(functionToCall, ...args)`
-  - Accepts a function to call with `args`, ignoring the result (though if used in a batch with a function that returns a promise, the batch will not dispatch until the the promise resolves or rejects)
 - `none()`
   - A no-op action, for convenience.